michaelshiloh/NetworkEverything/schedule.md

 - **Do**
 	- Download the Arduino IDE (ARDUINO 1.8.8) from [here](https://www.arduino.cc/en/Main/Software)
+		Scroll down past the "Arduino Web Editor" to "Download the Arduino IDE".
+Select the appropriate download (if you are on Windows you probably want the Windows Installer).
+On the next page you will be asked if you want to contribute to Arduino Software.
+Scroll down a little and you will see a button that says "Just Download".
 	- Try to install it if you can but don’t worry if you have trouble.
 		We’ll do that in class.
 	- Create a GitHub account and create a repository for this class.